 After providing distant support during the Battle of the Santa Cruz Islands in late October, she was employed closer to Guadalcanal.
 On 30 October, she used her five-inch guns to bombard Japanese positions Guadalcanal and nearly two weeks later, on 11-12 November, her guns helped fight off enemy planes attacking U.S. transports and supply ships nearby.

-In an action known as the Naval Battle of Guadalcanal, American and Japanese warships engaged each other in Iron Bottom Sound off Guadalcanal.
-During the battle, Atlanta was illuminated by searchlight from the Japanese destroyer Akatsuki, was torpedo by either Inazuma or Ikazuchi.
-In addition, this cruiser was also hit by gunfire from other enemy and friendly ships and suffered heavy casualties and was almost completely disabled.
+During the night of November 12-13 1942 during the Naval Battle of Guadalcanal, USS Atlanta was part of the cruiser and destroyer force ordered to stop the Japanese bombardment of Henderson Field on Guadalcanal.
+During the battle, Atlanta was illuminated by searchlight from the Japanese destroyer Akatsuki and hit by a torpedo launched by either Inazuma or Ikazuchi.
+Afterwards, Atlanta was also hit by gunfire from other enemy and friendly ships and was almost completely disabled and suffered heavy casualties.

-During the daylight hours of November 13, 1942 her crew worked to save the ship, but the damage was too extensive.
+On November 13, 1942 during the early daylight hours her crew worked to save the ship but the damage was too extensive.
 The captain ordered her scuttled and the remaining crew were rescued.
-Atlanta sank at 8:15 roughly three miles west of Lunga Point into the open sea with a 400' bottom.
-Officially, she was struck from the Navy register on January 13, 1943.
+Atlanta sank at 8:15 roughly three miles west of Lunga Point in Iron Bottom Sound off Guadalcanal.
+On January 13, 1943 Atlanta was officially struck from the Navy register.

 In November 1995, the Atlanta was first dived by Kevin Denlay and Terrence Tysall and then thoroughly explored in detail on several dedicated expeditions led by them during the following years.